-To comply with the Banking (Disclosure) Rules, a section "Regulatory Disclosures" is available on the Bank's website at www.ncb.com.hk and includes the following consolidated information of the Bank.
+To comply with the Banking (Disclosure) Rules, a section "Regulatory Disclosures" is available on the Bank's website

 - A detailed breakdown of the capital base and regulatory deductions, using the standard template as specified by the HKMA. - A reconciliation of capital components to the balance sheet, using the standard template as specified by the HKMA. - A description of the main features and the full terms and conditions of the issued capital instruments.